apple/foundationdb/design/transaction-state-store.md

 mutation to different storage servers, thus causing data corruptions.

-FDB solves this problem by state machine replication: all commit proxies start with the same `txnStateStore` data (from master broadcast), and apply the same sequence of mutations.
+FDB solves this problem by state machine replication: all commit proxies start with the same `txnStateStore` data (from CC broadcast), and apply the same sequence of mutations.
 Because commits happen at all proxies, it is difficult to maintain the same order as well as minimize the communication among them.
 Fortunately, every transaction has to send a conflict resolution request to all Resolvers and they process transactions in strict order